MaDrCloudDev/aMaDrOfSvelte/README.md

 ### aMaDrOfSvelte lets you manage your database, your "server" (serverless functions), your APIs, and and your front-end all from the same the codebase - using the same language - by merely typing a few commands into your terminal

-#### A modern, contained full-stack template manageable by solo developers; but usable by large teams
+#### A modern, contained full-stack template manageable by solo developers; usable by large teams

 ---
 ## Features